mxk6233/SWENG837/README.md

 - **Improved Stability**: Protects the system from overloading and ensures that failures in one part of the system do not lead to widespread outages.

 **Reasoning:**
-- Ride-sharing apps are complex and prone to failures, especially during peak usage.
+- The Ride Sharing App is complex and prone to failures, especially during peak usage.
 Implementing circuit breakers helps maintain system stability and ensures that issues in one service do not bring down the entire system.

 #### Monitoring and Logging